 The measure of “good” empathy and “good” NVC is tragically and all too often based on whether or not a person feels in some way “soothed” and “comforted” by the exchange, or at the very least feels in no way “threatened” by it.
 In other words, if you don’t speak to me in a way that I perceive to be in keeping with my own understanding of NVC which, if I examine that understanding closely is typically rooted in how I “feel” when you speak with me, then you’re failing at NVC.

-One of the casualties, it seems to me, of making empathy synonymous with NVC is how objective honesty, which inherently requires us to consider behavioral and systemic change, can inadvertently slip from purview.
-Without real honesty, the need for behavioral and systemic change is less likely to receive attention and be acted upon.
+One of the casualties, it seems to me, of making empathy synonymous with NVC is how objective honesty, which at its best requires us to consider external factors as contributing factors in our personal take on things, inadvertently slips from purview.
+Without a broader context, the need for behavioral and systemic change is less likely to receive attention and be acted upon.

 Making empathy synonymous with NVC is appealing, seductive and finally dangerous .. because empathy can all too often and easily become the feel good drug we become addicted to whereas being on the receiving end of someone’s honesty and appeal for change, especially when it asks something of us that we are not immediately inclined to recognize from within our current belief system, can come across to us as criticism or judgment even when the other person is expressing their honesty cleanly and responsibly in accordance with NVC principles.
 In fact, the more articulately and responsibly someone speaks at times, the more upset we can become.
 What a surprise!
 Isn’t NVC supposed to make things better?